 1. Once your data is uploaded, select the Filters tab.

 2. Once the filters box appears, select the column you would like to filter data from.
 If you would like to search any column, type and select "Any Column".
+This will autocomplete your column search.

 3. Select the Operator.
 Currently Gigasheet supports the following filters: